The official blog of the Lung Institute.

 The web can be difficult to navigate at times, but if you know where to go, it can literally change your life.
 When looking to start treatment fundraising for COPD treatment, it’s important to utilize the internet and fundraising sites such as GoFundMe which specialize in helping individuals fund personal causes such as medical treatments, continued education or travel aspirations.
 The benefit to GoFundMe compared to other fundraising sites is the fact that it is not an all or nothing site, meaning that even if you don’t hit your total goal, you are still allowed to keep what you raise.

 Although a diagnosis such as COPD can seem insurmountable, the first step to living a longer life is through seeking treatments that address the disease head on.
 If you’re looking to directly address emphysema disease progression, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy acts to directly affect disease progression, working to restore quality of life and pulmonary function within patients.
+Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression, working to improve quality of life and pulmonary function within patients.
 For those who suffer from lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 If you or a loved one suffers from a chronic disease like emphysema, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
 Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.